nminaian/NewPortfolio/content/project/barrier-coatings/index.md

 ---
 title: 'Company Innovation Research White Paper - Searching for an Effective Filler Material used in Barrier Coatings '
-summary: Preliminary research and proposal on anti-fouling methods for proprietary company surface coating materials was presented at a symposium by local startup company.
+summary: Submitted proposal on anti-fouling methods for proprietary company surface coating materials was presented at a symposium by local startup company.
 Was selected as the top pick for funding from a group of graduate-level researchers at UNLV.
-Currently communicating to further improve thermal and anti-fouling characteristics of proprietary surface coating material.
+Collaborated and researched methods to further improve thermal and anti-fouling characteristics of proprietary surface coating material.
 tags:
   -
 date: '2023-03-25T00:00:00Z'